Parallel-in-Time/pySDC/docs/contrib/03_naming_conventions.md

 - readability : _Can someone else easily read and understand my code ?_
 - effectiveness : _Does my code avoid kilometers-long lines to do simple things ?_

-Both aspects are interdependant to ease maintaning/development of any code and improve its attractivity to potential users.
+Both aspects are interdependent to ease maintaining/development of any code and improve its attractiveness to potential users.

 ## Packages and modules names